samueldn/Project-Descriptions-for-Review/Front End/Online Resume Project.md

 The resume you build will not only help you build important skills, but will also make it easy to show employers why you’re perfect for the job.
 As you progress through this nanodegree you can update this resume with your new skills and projects.

 ## What will I Learn?
-You will learn basic JavaScript syntax, which includes manipulating data types (like JSON), building loops and creating functions.
+You will learn basic JavaScript syntax, which includes manipulating data types (like javaScript objects), building loops and creating functions.
 At the same time, you’ll learn some simple jQuery DOM manipulation methods to build your resume the moment a user opens your website.

 ## How does this Help my Career?
 * It's a resume.
 Resumes help you get jobs.